Skip to main content

 Katherine Krom, Head of Secondary School

-Joined as Head of Secondary in July 2022..
+Katherine joined ISWA as Head of Secondary in July 2022.

-It is my goal to continue the wonderful things that are taking place at ISWA, and I hope to provide an atmosphere of trust, consistency and collaboration.
+It is her goal to continue the wonderful things that are taking place at ISWA, and to continue providing an atmosphere of trust, consistency and collaboration.

-I believe it is one of the most exciting times to be involved in education, particularly international schools.
-Clearly we are facing many challenges as global citizens, yet we have some of the best opportunities to engage young learners, the community, and each other to shape a more positive future.
+Katherine believes it is one of the most exciting times to be involved in education, particularly international schools.
+Clearly, we are facing many challenges as global citizens, yet we have some of the best opportunities to engage young learners, the community, and each other to shape a more positive future.

-One of the most important aspects of my work at ISWA is promoting strong relationships with students, teachers and families.
-You’ll find me in the hallways, on the playground, in classrooms and at special activities.
-I will have an open door policy and rely on your feedback and ideas to ensure that the Secondary School at ISWA is a vibrant place to learn, and where our students well being is a priority.
+One of the most important aspects of her work at ISWA is promoting strong relationships with students, teachers and families.
+You’ll find her in the hallways, on the playground, in classrooms and at special activities.
+She is proud of her open-door policy and encourages student, staff and parent feedback and ideas to ensure that the Secondary School at ISWA is a vibrant place to learn and where students well-being is a priority.

-We all know that young adults want to be heard, have fun and be challenged.
-As they navigate their identity, beliefs, futures and relationships, It is our responsibility as teachers to listen, support and guide them.
-We also need to stretch and develop them to their maximum potential, and to equip them with the crucial socio-emotional, academic, and behavioural skills to thrive.
+Young adults want to be heard, have fun and be challenged.
+As they navigate their identity, beliefs, futures and relationships, it is the responsibility of teachers to listen, support and guide them.
+We also need to stretch and develop them to their maximum potential and equip them with the crucial socio-emotional, academic, and behavioural skills to thrive.

 Download our